Covariant Nothing Object

 with supertypes of the types of values they hold.

-They can also be used wherever the result with appropriate Left
+They can also be used wherever a result with the appropriate Left

 type is expected.